Health Insurance Subsidy

 - A qualified assistantship appointment - these include Teaching Assistants (TA), Research Assistants (RA), Graduate Assistants (GA) and Graduate Research Fellows (GRFP)

-Full time assistantship appointment terms (20 hours per week for at least 3 quarters of the academic year) will qualify for a full subsidy of the Drexel University Student Dragon Plan.
-Subsidies up to the cost of the Student Dragon Plan (an annual rate of $1,631) will be provided to those who meet the above requirements and elect the Drexel University Student Dragon Preferred Plan coverage.
-An additional cost of $526 will meet the Preferred Plan (an annual rate of $2,157).
+Full time assistantship appointment terms (20 hours per week for at least 3 quarters of the academic year) will qualify for a full subsidy of the Drexel University Dragon Plan.
+Subsidies up to the cost of the Dragon Plan (an annual rate of $1,901) will be provided to those who meet the above requirements and elect the Drexel University Dragon Preferred Plan coverage.
+An additional cost of $730 will meet the Preferred Plan (an annual rate of $2,631).
 For students who desire it, because they choose the Preferred Plan, the University provides a special payroll deduction plan that spreads the premium payments over 9 months.
-Any student who wishes to add dependents to their coverage and/or choose the Preferred Plan, may opt for the Payroll Deduction Plan to cover any remaining balances.
+Any student who wishes to add dependents to their coverage or choose the Preferred Plan, may opt for the Payroll Deduction Plan in which the remaining balance will be withheld from their stipends over 9 months.
 Please visit the Graduate Studies Office for further information.
-Dependents are not eligible for the subsidy.

 Any full time graduate student who works less than the 3 quarters in the academic year or works less than the required full workload will receive a prorated subsidy.
 The prorated subsidy is equal to the percentage of work hours and/or length of appointment.
 Example, a 12 month appointment, with 10 hours per week workload is equal to 50% subsidy.